kubestash/docs/docs/guides/volume-populator/deployment/index.md

 sample-backup-dep-frequent-backup-1705483201            BackupConfiguration   sample-backup-dep            Running              9s
 ```

-We can see from the above output that the backup session has succeeded.
-Now, we are going to verify whether the backed up data has been stored in the backend.

 **Verify Backup:**

-Once a backup is complete, KubeStash will update the respective `Repository` crd to reflect the backup.
+When backup session is complete, KubeStash will update the respective `Repository` object to reflect the backup.
 Check that the repository `gcs-repository` has been updated by the following command,

 ```bash
 $ kubectl get repository -n demo gcs-demo-repo